Following are three children's books about caring for the planet we have truly enjoyed:

 La Nostra Amica Terra by the Walt Disney Company, Italia

-Our Friend the Earth (I couldn't find a link to an English version; not sure if there is one) is one of our Italian storybooks.
+Our Friend the Earth (I couldn't find a link to an English version) is one of our Italian storybooks.
 Topolino and company, including the quirky Professore De Paperis (Professor Von Drake) discuss various ways they help to conserve water, energy, and resources.
 Clarabelle Cow carries reusable shopping bags.
 Minnie makes sure the water is turned off when she brushes her teeth.
 Daisy Duck takes her bicycle instead of riding in the car.
 A cute story with relatable characters that reinforces some basic environmental principles.

 |Agent A loves book time, too|